Ask A Librarian

 * MOBIUS loan period increased July 1, 2015 from 21 to 28 days.

 BillingThere is a seven day grace period for overdue University of Missouri-St. Louis library books and government documents.
 After this grace period, an overdue reminder will be sent to patrons.
 A billing notice is sent to library patrons when an item is 14 days overdue.
 The bill includes a $120.00 replacement charge and a $10.00 processing fee.
-After 180 days, the charge is sent to the campus cashier's office.
+Approximately 40 days after the billing notice is sent, the charge is sent to the campus cashier's office.
 All further charges will be sent from and paid to the cashier's office.
 The University of Missouri-St. Louis Libraries do not guarantee the receipt of billing notices sent via the mail or email.

 The check out period for books and government documents owned by University of Missouri - St. Louis Libraries is 21 days for undergraduate students and 120 days for faculty and graduate students.
 Journals, newspapers, and microforms may NOT be checked out.
 You may renew in person, by phone at (314) 516-5057, or via the library catalog's "My Library Account" option.
 Restrictions may apply to patron privileges.
-Ask for information at any library service desk.
+More information is available at the Public Service Desk.

 Materials may be denied renewal for one or more of the following reasons: